 After establishing its first college in 1990, Raffles network has grown to operate 24 universities in 22 cities across 13 countries throughout the world.
 Their inter-school transfer scheme allows students to study at any of Raffles’ network of colleges.
 Raffles is also accredited by Edutrust.

-The curriculum and pedagogy at Raffles are industry-focused, allowing students to get empowered with practical exposure and opportunities to innovate.
+The curriculum and pedagogy at Raffles, one of the best best colleges for interior design, are industry-focused, allowing students to get empowered with practical exposure and opportunities to innovate.
 The skills that Raffles students acquire far exceed the knowledge and expertise of the profession, setting them on the road to success.

 Raffles offers many courses for interior designing like Diploma, Advanced Diploma, BA Honours in Interior Design among others.
 The duration of these programs ranges from 3 months to a year.

-Located in Tampines, Temasek is an institute of higher learning.
+Located in Tampines, Temasek is one of the best colleges for interior design in Singapore.
 It is the third polytechnic school established in the country.
 Founded on April 6, 1990, the campus of the institute sits on a 30-hectare land area.
 Temasek Polytechnic has an estimated 15000 full-time students and more than 1200 employees as staff.

 In today’s highly globalized economy, Temasek focus on inculcating its graduates with the pertinent skills to help them turn into world-savvy individuals.
 Temasek is the only polytechnic in Singapore to have a Centre for TransCultural Studies, which works to create opportunities for our students to have cross-cultural experiences, both locally and overseas.